Prestige bump awaits as Minnesota United, Orlando City vie for tourney final spot

-Four teams now pursue an MLS is Back trophy that has no history, but maintains major meaning for those who still chase it.
+Three teams now remain in pursuit of an MLS is Back trophy that has no history, but has major meaning for those who still chase it.

-Philadelphia and Portland play in one semifinal Wednesday in Orlando.
-Minnesota United and Orlando City play in the other Thursday at 7 p.m.
-Central.
+Portland beat Philadelphia 2-1 in one semifinal Wednesday night in Orlando.
+Minnesota United and Orlando City play in the other Thursday night.

 Orlando City moved up from American soccer’s minor leagues into MLS in 2015 and has yet to make the playoffs.
 It advanced from Group A undefeated in three games, won a knockout-round game and upset LAFC on penalty kicks in the quarterfinals.

-Heath coached Orlando City from its USL Pro seasons into its first 55 MLS games before he was fired in July 2016.
-Minnesota United hired him four months later to lead it into the big leagues, as he did in Orlando.
-The Loons made the playoffs last fall for the first time in Heath’s third season there.
+Heath coached Orlando City in its last USL Pro seasons in its first 55 MLS games before he was fired in July 2016.
+Minnesota United hired him four months later to lead it into the big leagues, as he did Orlando.
+The Loons made the playoffs last fall for the first time in Heath’s third season with them.

-“There’s definitely a lot at stake, especially for newer teams,” said Orlando City forward Tesho Akindele, referring in a video call to both teams in Thursday’s semifinal.
+“There’s definitely a lot at stake, especially for newer teams,” said Orlando City forward Tesho Akindele in a video call, referring to both teams in Thursday’s semifinal.
 “We haven’t made the playoffs before.
 This is a great opportunity for us to win a trophy.
 The fans want this as bad as they want any other trophy and we look at it just as we’d look at any other trophy.
 The pressure is high.
 There’s a lot on the line.

 “It’s not just we’re playing some tournament for fun right now.
 We understand there’s a lot on the line for us and there’s a lot on the line for the fans.
 They’re cooped up in their houses, too, and they want to us to win.”